← back to docs

 Every dashboard panel, the data source behind it, and what writes the rows.

-Every panel maps to one of three storage layers: live span ingest into D1, 1-minute pre-aggregates in Workers Analytics Engine (WAE), or the daily roll-up table that the cron worker produces every 15 minutes.
+Every panel maps to one of three storage layers: live span ingest into D1, 1-minute pre-aggregates in Workers Analytics Engine (WAE), or the daily roll-up tables the cron worker produces every 15 minutes.

 Subagent tree (by prompt_id)spans (parent / child walk)live ingest